fenago/katacoda-scenarios/hyperledger-fabric/hlf-build-setup/steps/1/text.md

 Now, move in the directory into which you will install the Fabric Samples and binaries, go ahead and execute the command to pull down the binaries and images.
 `cd fabric-samples && curl -sSL http://bit.ly/2ysbOFE | bash -s`{{execute}}

+**Note:** Please wait for the above script to complete, It will take around 3 minutes to complete.

 The build your first network (BYFN) scenario provisions a sample Hyperledger Fabric network consisting of two organizations, each maintaining two peer nodes.
 It also will deploy a “Solo” ordering service by default,though other ordering service implementations are available.